pawelc/docs/ideas.md

 If we apply autoencoder to data to decorelate the dimensions and then apply the copula made, would it achieve better results?

+It looks that increasing batch size removes the problem of NaNs in later stages.
+Maybe we should increase batch size after some condition.

+Check if making dependency on the nodes which do not have monotonic constraint improve performance

+#MADE: Masked Autoencoder for Distribution Estimation
+Maybe MADE is worse than out model because the first component of the AR decomposition is not encoded my the NN ?
+Try adding direct connections between input and output like in MADE.